 The Ministry for Primary Industries (MPI) is the key organization that regulates food imported into New Zealand.
-MPI has the lead role in biosecurity protection (e.g., preventing unwanted pests and diseases from being imported into New Zealand as well as controlling, managing, or eradicating pests should they arrive).
-The Food Standards Australia New Zealand (FSANZ) is responsible for setting food standards that govern the content and labeling of foods sold in both New Zealand and Australia.
+MPI has the lead role in biosecurity protection (e.g., preventing unwanted pests and diseases from being imported into New Zealand and controlling, managing, or eradicating pests should they arrive).
+The Food Standards Australia New Zealand (FSANZ) is responsible for setting food standards that govern the content and labeling of foods sold in New Zealand and Australia.

-Contained within this report is certificate information on the key U.S. products supplied to New Zealand, including products such as citrus, pork, and stone fruit.
-Total imports of U.S. agricultural products into New Zealand reached a record US\$ 629 million in 2022, and the growth of shipments of U.S. products to New Zealand has continued to be strong.
+This report contains certificate information on the key U.S. products supplied to New Zealand, including products such as citrus, pork, and stone fruit.
+Total imports of U.S. agricultural products into New Zealand reached a record US\$ 520 million in 2023, and the growth of shipments of U.S. products to New Zealand has continued to be strong.